 The black hole that is depression

 A Black hole, is a star.
 A star that’s gravity has gotten so powerful that it has collapsed in on itself and looking back, that’s what I believe had happened to me.
 Frankly, I’m not really sure that that is actually depression, and have been wondering lately if it was properly diagnosed.
-Mind you, I am not a clinician, but I was later diagnosed with ADHD, I had unresolved trauma responses, and after a great deal of unpacking (even through today…) I don’t even know if we need the labels that we put on these things….
-Is it not possible for us to just experience the emotions… Perhaps there isn’t anything “wrong” with us, but merely an absence of understanding that the experiences of life must be moved through and not ignored… But I digress.
+Mind you, I am not a clinician, but I was later diagnosed with ADHD and after a great deal of unpacking (even through today…) the undiagnosed adhd left unresolved trauma responses.
+I don’t even know if we need the labels that we put on these things….
+Is it not possible for us to just experience the emotions… Perhaps there isn’t anything “wrong” with us, but merely an absence of understanding.
+The experiences of life must be moved through and not ignored… But I digress.

-The point is, at the time of my diagnosis I was a new mom, with high expectations of herself, a business owner, a wife, and I had a child on the way and was in a chronic pain state.
-The pressures were enormous, so I spent my bad days feeling like I was worthless and so heartbroken at my own inability to be superwoman that I would become NUMB.
-Then I spent my good days overcompensating to the point of exhaustion, pain, and martyrdom and then I would become NUMB.
+The point is, at the time of my diagnosis I was a new mom, with high expectations of herself, a business owner, a wife, and I had a child on the way.
+Additionally I spent each day in a chronic pain state.
+The pressures were enormous, so I spent my bad days feeling like I was worthless.
+So heartbroken at my own inability to be superwoman that I would become NUMB.
+Then I spent my good days overcompensating to the point of exhaustion.
+I suffered through the pain and martyrdom and then I would become NUMB.
 Which is why I call depression a black hole..
 It’s a depression of life, of emotion, of feeling, of experience… it’s the lack of everything, replaced with numbness.

 Is it hope?